Legal Advice for “Title VII” — 18 results

 I received a call from an employer engaged in retail sales regarding an employee who has represented that an expansion of her existing job responsibilities to include selling lottery... more

-Written by attorney Randy T. Enochs, about 4 years ago.
+Written by attorney Randy T. Enochs, over 4 years ago.

 As an attorney who primarily focuses on employment matters, I often find myself in a situation where I am either talking with a potential client or employer's counsel about the merits of a... more